Isotope Geochemistry

 Center Facility Description

-Two trace-metal clean rooms comprising ~750 sq ft are the heart of the Center.
-The metal-free HEPA filtered labs are designed for the processing of small amounts of sample (sub nanogram) with minimal environmental contamination.
-The space features 14 Class 100 ULPA filtered laminar flow benches and hoods, Savillex Teflon distillation devices, Analab metal-free hotplates, and three analytical balances.
-The labs are designed to hold a steady temperature and positive pressure is monitored via a Setra Multisense monitor at the interface of each lab door.
+Two trace-metal clean rooms comprising 750 sq ft are at the heart of the laboratories in Devlin Hall.
+The metal-free HEPA filtered labs are designed for processing small amounts of material (sub nanogram) with minimal environmental contamination.
+The space features 14 Class 100 ULPA filtered laminar flow benches and hoods, Savillex Teflon distillation devices, Analab metal-free hotplaces, and three analytical balances.
+The labs are designed to hold a steady temperature, and positive pressure is monitored by a Setra Multisense monitor at the interface of each lab door.

-Mineral preparation laboratory: An associated facility for the processing of solid samples and isolation of specific mineral phases.
-The lab features a Spex ball mill for producing powders from rock fragments, petrographic and binocular microscopes, an exhausting hood used for heavy liquid density separation, a new Frantz isodynamic separator for magnetic separation, and a New Wave MicroMill device for high precision sampling.
+A facility for the processing of solid geological samples and the isolation of specific mineral phases.
+This Laboratory features a Spex ball mill for producing powders from rock fragments, petrographic and binocular microscopes, an exhausting fume hood for heavy liquid density separation, a new Frantz isodynamic separator for magnetic separation, and a New Wave MicroMill for high precision sampling.

 Center for Isotope Geochemistry